PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 There’s no point in training and registering machine learning models if you don’t plan to make them available for applications to use.
 In this exercise, you’ll deploy a model as a web service for real-time inferencing.

 In this tutorial we provide some jupyter notebook templates (more detail in: _[Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)_).
-This example is based on the one provided in order to create a Real-time Inference Service.
+This exercise is based on the one provided in order to create a Real-time Inference Service.

 ### Before you start